*Note: The four posts in this category are posted from the first–published to the most recent.

 Going AROUND the mountain implied denial, and that wasn’t an option.
 I thought about how this seemed to imply that I’d view the scenery, but not touch anything, and that wasn’t appealing to me.
 Going around the mountain would leave the mountain intact, or untouched, and that wasn’t what I wanted to do at all.
 As I mentioned, suicide is messy and requires some hard work to deal with the damage and ruin that it leaves in its wake.
 While I knew suicide could happen, I had hoped it never would come into being.

 I thought about tunnels.
 I like the technology that creates them and the stories of their builders.
 I like everything about driving through them, if they are well-lit.
-I watched with great interest as the Goddard tunnel in Switzerland was dug from inside the depths of the earth.
+I watched with great interest as the Gotthard Tunnel in Switzerland was dug from inside the depths of the earth.
 My first visit to London was not taken on a plane, but through the Chunnel.
-Yup, I like tunnels and no, I haven’t gone through the Goddard Tunnel yet.
+Yup, I like tunnels and no, I haven’t gone through the Gotthard Tunnel yet.

 As I chose to go through the mountain, I chose to be intelligent, wise, weak, vulnerable, and fearless.
 I realized that I could not control this situation.
-I could no more control it than control the crazy Netherland’s weather.
+I could no more control it than control the crazy weather of the Netherlands.
 I do, however, have options even in tunneling through the mountain.

 The Second Option: Receiving and Acceptance